TheMofaDe/DotNetHelper.Database/README.md

 # DotNetHelper.Database

-#### *DotNetHelper.Database is a lightweight ORM that works with generics,dynamic, & anonyous objects for ADO.NET *
+#### *DotNetHelper.Database is a ORM that support CRUD + upsert operations with any generic,dynamic, & anonyous objects for .NET *

 || [**Documentation**][Docs] • [**API**][Docs-API] • [**Tutorials**][Docs-Tutorials] ||  [**Change Log**][Changelogs] • || [**View on Github**][Github]||